What Is an ICS File? A Complete Guide to iCalendar

 Recurring Events

-• Calendar apps — Apple Calendar, Google Calendar, Outlook, Thunderbird all import and export ICS natively
+- Calendar apps — Apple Calendar, Google Calendar, Outlook all import and export ICS natively

-• Event websites — "Add to Calendar" buttons on ticketing sites, conference sites, and booking platforms generate ICS files on the fly
+- "Add to Calendar" buttons — ticketing sites, conference pages, and booking platforms generate ICS files on demand

-• Calendar subscriptions — a URL pointing to an ICS file lets you subscribe to a live-updating calendar (sports fixtures, public holidays, etc.)
+- Calendar subscriptions — a URL pointing to an ICS file lets apps subscribe to a live-updating calendar

 Want to preview an ICS file right now?